mjgreen145/js-unit-test-demo/notes.md

 ## Demo 3

-Talk about testing a function which returns somethign (synchronous) Also talk about what value tests add, and why to test for edge cases
+Talk about testing a function which returns something (synchronous) Also talk about what value tests add, and why to test for edge cases

 ## Demo 4